-The original church of the Assumption of the Blessed Virgin Mary was built around the middle of the 13th century as evidenced by the stone, lower part of the tower.
-Then, in the first half of the fourteenth century, it was rebuilt into a brick pseudobasilic with an extended chancel.
-It was mentioned for the first time in 1250, on the occasion of land divisions in nearby villages, and six years later prince Barnim I donated its patronage to the monastery of Augustinians in Pyrzyce.
-In the first half of the fifteenth century under the influence of St.Mary’s Church in Stargard and St. James in Szczecin an ambulatory of the chancel was built.
-At the turn of the 15th and 16th centuries, a porches were erected at the west tower.
+The original stone church of St. Maurice was built around the first half of the thirteenth century, before the town was founded in 1263.
+It was first recorded in 1250, when the land was divided in nearby villages, and six years later, prince Barnim I handed over the patronage over it to the Augustinian nunnery in Pyrzyce.
+Then, in the first half of the fourteenth century, due to the intensive development of the town, it was rebuilt into a brick pseudo-basilica with an elongated chancel.
+In the first half of the 15th century, under the influence of St.Mary’s Church in Stargard and St. James in Szczecin, an ambulatory of the chancel was built.
+A little later, at the turn of the 15th and 16th centuries, porches were built at the west tower and the eastern tower.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.

-Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.